Average US 30-year mortgage rate ticks up to 4.05 percent

 WASHINGTON (AP) — Long-term U.S. mortgage rates inched higher this week.
 The benchmark 30-year rate remained above the key threshold of 4 percent.

-Mortgage buyer Freddie Mac says the average rate on 30-year fixed-rate home loans rose to 4.05 percent from 4.02 percent from last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on 30-year fixed-rate home loans rose to 4.05 percent from 4.02 percent last week.
 The rate stood at 3.57 percent a year ago and averaged 3.65 percent in 2016, the lowest level in records dating to 1971.

 The rate on 15-year mortgages ticked up to 3.29 percent last week from 3.27 percent.